 On October 25, 1270, Cardinal John of Toledo, Bishop of Porto and Santa Rufina, conducted an admission of nuns into the community he had founded at the Monastery of Santa Maria de Paradiso in Viterbo.
 The document attesting to the admissions indcates that Cardinal John was existens in palatio episcopali Viterbensi, una cum aliis dominis Cardinalibus s(an)c(ta)e Romanae Ecclesi(a)e, pro substituendo Romano Pontifice.
 Also present was the papal Notary Fratellus, who drew up the document, as well as a bishop, the provisor of the monastery, a cleric of the bishop, and Lord Visconte, son of Raynerio Gatto (Cristofori, Tombe 422).
 The cardinals may have been confined, but they certainly were not isolated.

 It is said, on the authority of Bartholomew of Pisa (Conformitates, I. 8.
 2—written ca.1385), that the Saint Bonaventura, General of the Franciscans, who had come to Italy from Paris in 1271 to attend a General Chapter of his Order, visited the Cardinals at Viterbo and harangued them on the urgency of electing a pope.
 The cardinals so appreciated his reputation that they empowered him to nominate himself or any other to the Papal See, promising at the same time to ratify his selection. (cf. Cristofori, 13 n.
 1; 16, n.2) It is he who was said to have nominated Theobald of Piacenza.
 Bonaventure's biographer, Fr.
 Laurence Costelloe, OFM (1902), remarks that "This incident must be regarded as quite authentic, for reference is made to it in the process of our saint's canonization (p.
 87)"—profound reasoning perhaps, but not sound historical reasoning.
 Cardella (p.
 4) notes the incredulity of many writers (and see Ceccaroni, 2-3).
 The story makes nonsense of the assertion that the cardinals were locked up in conclave, and ignores several canonical rules as to who was entitled to be present and to vote.
 The Cardinals were not empowered to alter the Constitution of Alexander III, which governed the Conclave, and required a two-thirds affirmative vote of the Cardinals for a valid election.
 The story of S. Bonaventura is hagiography, not history.
 Monastic chronicles and biographies are full of anecdotes about "the great refusal".
+One may also note that S. Bonaventura is given credit for giving Rainerius Gatto the idea of locking the Cardinals up.
+But that event happened in June of 1270, not 1271 when Bonaventura was in Italy, and therefore Bonaventura's part appears to be an unsupportable anachronism.
+In any case we are assured by Cristofori (p.
+339 n.
+2) that the saintly doctor could not have participated in any violence against the Cardinals and thus could not have inspired Gatto's actions.

 A similar story is told about this same conclave and St. Philip Benizi, the General of the Servites, direct competitors of the Franciscans.
 (Moroni 24, 295; Montor, 30; Cristofori, 10 n., 15; Cardella, 1.2, 283-284) He was so impressive to the Cardinals that they actually elected him pope, and sent Cardinal Ottobono Fieschi, the Cardinal Protector of the Servites (and perhaps a second cardinal) to offer him the papal crown ["Legenda Beati Philippi", in Monumenta Ordinis Servorum Sanactae Mariae II.(Bruxelles 1898), p.
 75; cf. "Ystoria del Beato Filippo da Fiorenza", ibidem, p.
 100]: